 ARTICLE 13

-HUMAN RIGHTS ACT - RIGHT TO AN EFFECTIVE REMEDY
+HUMAN RIGHTS ACT - LACK OF YOUR RIGHT TO AN EFFECTIVE REMEDY

-Please Note: The convention rights contained in Article 13 have not been incorporated in our Human Rights Act 1998.
+Please Note: The convention rights contained in Article 13 have not been incorporated in our Human Rights Act 1998 as a deliberate denial of that right.
 However, Her Majesty's Government was signatory to the Convention for the Protection of Human Rights and Fundamental Freedoms signed at Rome on 4th November 1950.
-Accordingly, this a Convention right recognised by Strasbourg and which English Courts should take note of.
+Accordingly, this a Convention right recognised by Strasbourg and which the English Courts and all administration in between should take note of.

 "Everyone whose rights and freedoms as set forth in this Convention are violated shall have an effective remedy before a national authority notwithstanding that the violation has been committed by persons acting in an official capacity".

-We say an effective remedy is one which prevents the perpetrators of such crimes from holding positions in public office.
+We say that an effective remedy is one which prevents the perpetrators of crimes from holding positions in public office, especially council and police officers.

 Where there is any obvious inconsistency between domestic law and the Human Rights Convention, the only way of obtaining justice is to take the matter to Europe, but not until all domestic remedies have been exhausted and within 6 months of the date on which a final decision was taken.